-Identify risk Clarify Objective(s) and Priorities from the Council's Service Planning process and identify risks (or opportunities) which might prevent, delay (or alternatively escalate) achievement of the Council's objectives and determine what are the consequences if this occurs Assess risk Assess the inherent risk (Impact & Likelihood) using the Council's risk assessment criteria prior to the application of any existing/known controls i.e. evaluate the "Original risk score" Decide and agree the course of action - treat, tolerate, transfer, terminate or take the opportunity.
+Identify risk A mixture of: - Reviewing existing registers - Has the impact or likelihood of any of the risks recorded changed significantly?
+Are any risks missing from the risk register?
+Reviewing outputs from independent service reviews e.g. inspections, audits Clarifying objective(s) and priorities from the Council's Service Planning process and identifying risks (or opportunities) which might prevent, delay (or alternatively escalate) achievement of the Council's objectives and determine what are the consequences if this occurs.
+Monitoring local and nationwide developments considering the nature of emerging risks, threats and trends Accessing relevant national reports, technical briefings, specialists and guidance.
+Assess risk Assess the inherent risk (Impact & Likelihood) using the Council's risk assessment criteria prior to the application of any existing/known controls i.e. evaluate the "Original risk score" Decide and agree the course of action - treat, tolerate, transfer, terminate or take the opportunity.
 Manage risk Identification and assessment of the controls/actions already in place to mitigate each risk to arrive at the "Current Risk score".
 If Current Risk score is still high even with controls: Is the score correct?
 Determine the best way to manage the risks e.g. terminate, treat, transfer, tolerate or take the opportunity Determine whether the cost of implementing further mitigating control is merited when compared to the risk reduction benefits achieved.
 Development of further SMART actions (i.e. specific, measurable, attainable, relevant and time-bound) and assign target dates and responsible officers to achieve the desired "Target Risk score".

-Monitor, Use the Risk Management Matrix and Risk Tolerance levels to determine Review and Report the frequency of review, monitoring, risk escalation and reporting. •
+Monitor, Review and Use the Risk Management Matrix and Risk Tolerance levels to determine the frequency of review, monitoring, risk escalation and reporting.
+Report and mequency of fevicin, memoring, non decadation and reporting.